Everything you need to develop your fitness app marketing plan

 When implementing paid AU as part of your overall strategy, you need to be vigilant against fraudsters looking to steal your ad spend.
 Learn how Adjust can help by reading about our Fraud Prevention Suite.

-In-app messaging: This allows you to communicate with users when they have your fitness app open.
+- In-app messaging: In-app messaging: This allows you to communicate with users when they have your fitness app open.
 For example, you may want to trigger an in-app message after a workout to promote your subscription package.
 Having just completed a workout — and therefore benefiting from the app — it may be the best time to present your user with this additional offering.
 Take this in-app message from 8Fit, for example.
 This appears to non-subscribers when the user selects a new workout:

 In-app messaging has the potential to disrupt the user experience and should therefore be utilized sparingly.
 This is another feature that should be A/B tested for optimal results.